hi8julie/credit-risk-classification/README.md

 In this section, describe the analysis you completed for the machine learning models used in this Challenge.
 This might include:

-* Explain the purpose of the analysis.
+* The purpose of the analysis is to train and evaluate a model based on loan risk and build a model that can identify the creditworthiness of borrowers.
 * Explain what financial information the data was on, and what you needed to predict.
 * Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
 * Describe the stages of the machine learning process you went through as part of this analysis.